patrickeldiradev/Drupal-Migration/README.md

 ### Problems & Solutions ###

 * When Date Popup is used, related field does not updated with correct data from the database.
 Probably, this is a problem of local testing environment.
-* ~~After deleting some content types, SQL query changes and Drush module should be updated to fit these changes.~~
+* After deleting some content types, SQL query changes and Drush module should be updated to fit these changes.
-* ~~Delete unwanted taxonomy terms after migration.~~
-* ~~Do not use menu migration, because some menus are not planned for transfer.~~

 ## Usage ##